 kyber.
 Depending on the type and speed of your storage device, some of these algorithms may increase or decrease the latency of read requests, as well as overall throughput.
 See the Arch Linux wiki for more information.

 See the Arch Linux wiki for information about improving virtual memory parameters.

 Using a newer version of libSDL2 can help fix issues in things such as mouse sensitivity, rendering, and support for newer display servers.
 The automatic Steam runtime host library pinning is not enough to use native libraries on TF2 as the game’s launcher script shades in some libraries by itself.
 In order to force TF2 to use the newer library, the built-in library must be deleted and the system library has to be manually pinned to the runtime.

 To do this, go to

 TF2_FOLDER/bin and delete

-SDL_VIDEODRIVER=x11 %command% will need to be prepended to your launch options to avoid rendering issues
+SDL_VIDEODRIVER=x11 %command% to your launch options may help

 Users of the Flatpak version of Steam will not have to install a 32-bit version of SDL2 as the runtime already has a sufficient version pinned.
 Only removing the built-in version of SDL2 is required.

 sudo apt install libsdl2-2.0-0:i386 ln -s /usr/lib/i386-linux-gnu/libSDL2-2.0.so.0 "$HOME/.steam/root/ubuntu12_32/steam-runtime/pinned_libs_32/"